 A married couple, Denise and Alessandro wrote: 'When we met, we had a really good relationship.
-We got married and, at the beginning everything was fine: the birth of our children also helped.
-As time went by, difficulties began.
-There was no longer any form of dialogue between us and everything was the subject of constant discussion and argument.
-We decided to stay together, but we kept making the same mistakes - there were always grudges and disagreements.
-One day, a couple of friends suggested that we participate in a course for couples in difficulty.
-We found not only competent and knowledgeable people, but a "family of families" with whom we shared our problems: we were no longer alone!
-A light came back on, but it was only the first step: back home, it was not easy and we still fall sometimes.
-What helps us is the commitment to start afresh each day to take care of each other and to stay in touch with these new friends so we can move forward together.'
+We got married and at the beginning everything was fine, the birth of our children also helped.
+As time went by however difficulties began to develop.
+There was no longer any form of dialogue between us, and everything became the subject of constant discussion and argument.
+We decided to stay together, but we kept falling into the same mistakes, the same old grudges and disagreements.
+One day, a couple of friends suggested that we take part in a course for couples in difficulty.
+There we found people who were not only qualified and experienced, but a "family of families" with whom we could share our problems: we were no longer alone!
+A light was re-lit, but this was just the first step: once we were back home, it was not easy, and every so often we still fall.
+What helps us is to look after each other, with a commitment to start afresh each day and to stay in touch with these new friends so we can move forward together.'

-Blessed are the peacemakers, for they will be called children of God
+Blessed are the peacemakers, for they will be called children of God.

-Focolare founder, Chiara Lubich, says: 'Peace, the peace of Jesus, asks us to have new hearts and eyes to love and regard everyone as a candidate for universal fraternity.'
+As Focolare founder, Chiara Lubich, says: 'The peace of Jesus, asks us to have new hearts and eyes to love and see other people as candidates for universal fraternity.'

-And she adds: 'We can ask ourselves if that includes even those quarrelsome neighbours?
+And she continues: 'We can ask ourselves "Does that include even those quarrelsome neighbours?
 Even work colleagues who are blocking the progress of my career?
-Even members of another political party or a rival football team?
-Even people of a different religion or nationality from mine?
-Yes, everyone is my brother and sister.
-Peace starts right here, in the relationship I can establish with each of my neighbours.
-Focolare co-founder, Igino Giordani, wrote that evil is born from the human heart.
-He continued by stating that in order to remove the danger of war, it is necessary to remove the spirit of aggression, exploitation and selfishness from which war comes and rebuild a conscience.
+Even members of another political party, or a rival football team?
+Even people of a different religion or nationality from mine?"
+Yes, everyone is a brother or sister to me.
+Peace starts right here, in the relationship I establish with each of my neighbours.
+Focolare co-founder, Igino Giordani, wrote that "Evil is born from the human heart."
+He continued "To remove the danger of war, it is necessary to remove the spirit of aggression, exploitation and selfishness from which wars arise and rebuild a conscience."
 The world will change if we change, ... especially if we highlight what unites us.
 We will be able to contribute to the creation of a mentality of peace and work together for the good of humanity. ...
-It is love that wins in the end because it is stronger than anything.
+And in the end love is victorious because it is stronger than anything.
 Let us try to live like this during this month, to be the leaven of a new culture of peace and justice.
 We will see a new humanity reborn in us and around us.'